-- A writing sample excerpted from one chapter of your dissertation (approximately 15 pages).
+A writing sample excerpted from one chapter of your dissertation (approximately 15 pages).

-Under separate cover, your faculty advisor should submit a letter via mail, campus mail, or email that
+Under separate cover, your faculty advisor should submit a letter via email that

 - Certifies that you are a doctoral student in good standing who will have reached formal candidacy for the PhD by the beginning of the fellowship year, and